-BlackBerry Touch 9860 caught in the wild once againAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry Touch 9860 caught in the wild once againAlex Wagner - Editorial Director of News and Content

 The BlackBerry Bold 9900/9930 may have been the only new handset show off at BlackBerry World last week, but if you're a RIM fanatic you know that the Waterloo firm has several more devices on the horizon.
 One of those handsets is the BlackBerry Touch 9860, also known as the Monaco and the Monza, which has been the star of more than a few leaks over the past months.
 Today we've got a fresh leak for you, this time giving us an up-close and personal look at the Touch's physical buttons.
 As you can see above, the keys are a tad raised, which is a departure from the usual flattened navigation keys found on other 'Berrys, including the shiny new Bold 9900.
 Speaking of the 9900, it's worth mentioning that these images were taken with the Bold Touch's camera, giving us a quick look the performance of its 5-megapixel shooter.